-Thai Salad Dressing Recipe and Ingredients:
+Thai Salad Dressing

-- 1/2 cup unsweetened peanut butter creamy or crunchy
+- ½ cup unsweetened peanut butter, creamy or crunchy

-- 1/2 cup water or 3/4 cup of water if you like the dressing less thick
+- ½ cup water, or ¾ cup of water if you like the dressing less thick

-- 1-2 tablespoons agave nectar
+- 1-2 tablespoon agave nectar

-- 1 tablespoon apple cider vinegar OR 2 tablespoons unseasoned rice vinegar or more according to your liking
+- 1 tablespoon apple cider vinegar OR 2 tablespoons unseasoned rice vinegar, or more according to your liking

-- 1/2 lime juiced
+- ½ lime, juiced

-- 1 inch fresh ginger grated
+- 1 inch fresh ginger, grated

 - 1-2 cloves garlic

-- 1/4 teaspoon sesame oil you may skip this if you don't like the taste
+- ¼ teaspoon sesame oil, you may skip this if you don't like the taste

-- 2 teaspoons fresh cilantro
+- 2 teaspoon fresh cilantro